rm-netsu/uf2linmap/README.md

 ## Features

-* Extract the combined payload data from a UF2 file as a single `Uint8Array`.
+* Extract the combined payload data from a UF2 file as a single `Buffer`.
 * Write a modified payload `Buffer` back into an existing UF2 buffer, replacing the original data while preserving the UF2 block structure.
 * Includes basic validation for overlapping blocks.